Economy of New Zealand: 21st century

 Unemployment continued to fall from 1993 to 1994 fiscal year, until the onset of the 1997 Asian financial crisis again pushed the rate higher.
 By 2016 the unemployment rate decreased to 5.3 percent, the lowest level in 7 years.

 Between 2000 and 2007, the New Zealand economy expanded by an average of 3.5% a year driven primarily by private consumption and the buoyant housing market.
 During this period, inflation averaged only 2.6% a year, within the Reserve Bank's target range of 1% to 3%.
-However, in early 2008 the economy entered recession, before the effects of the global financial crisis (GFC) set in later that year.
+However, in early 2008 the economy entered recession, before the effects of the Great Recession set in later that year.
 A drought over the 2007/08 summer led to lower production of dairy products in the first half of 2008.
 Domestic activity slowed sharply over 2008 as high fuel and food prices dampened domestic consumption, while high interest rates and falling house prices drove a rapid decline in residential investment.